crcox/2016-IEEE-NRSA/README.md

 If you do have `tlmgr` you can install the packages with:

 ```
-# If you have never used this app before, you will need to setup the
-# directories before trying to install anything
-tlmgr init-usertree
+tlmgr init-usertree   # one time only
 tlmgr install subfig --usermode --usertree "${HOME}/texmf"
 ```

-In addition, the ICML .sty is required, and can be obtained here: http://icml.cc/2016/wp-content/uploads/icml2016.tar.gz.
+In addition, the ICML .sty and .bst are required, and can be obtained here: http://icml.cc/2016/wp-content/uploads/icml2016.tar.gz.
 If you are using a linux system, you should either: